 I don’t use flocking because it’s a lot more expensive than velvet.
 If you use flocking, then paint the entire inside of the box.
 It will help hide any areas that didn’t receive a lot of flocking.

+Next measure the inside dimensions of the box.
 Transfer those measurements to a piece of paper to create a pattern or template to use with the velvet.

+Make sure to test fit the paper template.
 It should fix in the box without bowing or leaving lots of gaps around the edges.
 If it bows, trim it down until it does.
 If there are a lot of gaps, then create a new template.

 Pin the template to the fabric and cut around the edges.